 Of course, these things are possibilities, but at any given period of our lives, they are statistically unlikely.
 And of course, worrying about them doesn’t help.
 We sometimes think that by worrying we can protect ourselves from the devastating effects of these traumas if they should happen.

 But it doesn’t work like that, in fact, the opposite is true.
 Worrying takes the peace and joy from the present.
-It can be hard to know how to stop worrying about these things, but asking if they are realistic is a good start.
+Yes, we can’t just switch off a button to stop worrying about these things, but asking if they are realistic is a good start.

 2. Will worrying change anything?